dotku/tech/web3/handshake/README.md

 since handshake is just not industrial ready.

 For pre experience the current handshake domain community, I just registered a handshack domain [http://gh.ds](http://gh.ds) for github redirect purpose.
+However, it doesn't support HTTPS so far.
+I don't know how to setup yet.

-If you want to visit the site, please make sure you installed figertip.
+If you want to visit [gh.ds](http://gh.ds), please setup [figertip](https://impervious.com/fingertip).

 On the other hand related to the token world in ecent few month, it sounds like BTC is comming back.
 Would BTC go up to 100k this time?
 We will it out soon!